fastbootmobile/encore-providerlib/README.md

 ## Getting started

-Feel free to check out the examples in the samples/ directory, or even the open-sourced providers to get started.
+Feel free to check out the open-sourced providers to get started, as well as the boilerplate AndroidManifest and Plugin Service java files.
 Here are a few steps to guide you through:

-- Create a project and import the providerlib module
+- Create a project and import the providerlib module (copy the folder and add the module to your ``settings.gradle`` file)
 - Add the required meta-data and actions in your AndroidManifest.xml (see ``org.omnirom.music.providers.Constants``)
 - Create a Service and implement either ``IMusicProvider`` or ``IDSPProvider`` depending on whether you're working on a music provider, or a DSP processor
-- Create the Audio socket
+- Create the Audio socket in either Java or Native code in ``setAudioSocketName``
 - Do whatever you need